AriFordsham/GHCWiki/dependent-haskell/phase1.md

 things: it calls my attention to these functions when something changes during a merge, and the new name reminds me (and, potentially, others someday) to handle both type variables and coercion variables.

+Similarly, a `TvSubst` without a coercion substitution just doesn't make sense.
+So, `TvSubst` and `CvSubst` have been combined to `TCvSubst`.

+A pervasive effect is that `mkTyVarTy` has been split into `mkOnlyTyVarTy`, which works only on type variables, and `mkTyCoVarTy`, which works on both type and coercion variables.
+The latter checks what it's given and behaves accordingly.

 ### All coercion variables are Pi-bound